Christmas is nearly upon us and it’s the season to be jolly!

-In a world where even HMRC is going digital (yes, really, it was in the Autumn Statement!), there’s no excuse for not using online invoicing to speed up your payments.
+In a world where even HMRC is going digital, there’s no excuse for not using online invoicing to speed up your payments.

 Even the most basic cloud accounting packages will give you the option to send your invoices to clients online via email.

 Using online invoicing will speed up payment because:

 - It removes the need for printing hard-copy invoices (as well as the time and cost of sending them in the post).

 - It gets your invoice sent by email directly to the customer’s finance team (and removes the worry of your paper invoice getting lost or delayed in the Christmas post).

 - It gives your customer an easier way to pay, using a wide variety of payment gateways.